Random Abstract Simplicial Complexes Reduction

-Here, the set of points of the Vietoris-Rips complex is represented by a random point process: binomial or random: \begin{definition}[Binomial point process] Let $f$ be the uniform probability density function on the torus $\mathbb{T}^d_a$, and $n$ an integer.
-Then a point process $\omega$ is a binomial point process of $n$ points on $\mathbb{T}^d_a$, if the following two conditions hold: \begin{enumerate}[i)] \item The process $\omega$ has $n$ points, \item The vertices positions are drawn according to $f$ independently of each other. \end{enumerate} \end{definition}
+We now define the binomial point process that is a variation of the well-known Poisson point process but with a fixed number of points: \begin{definition}[Binomial point process] Let $f$ be the uniform probability density function on the torus $\mathbb{T}^d_a$, and $n$ an integer.
+Then a point process $\omega$ is a binomial point process of $n$ points on $\mathbb{T}^d_a$, if the following two conditions hold: \begin{enumerate}[(i)] \item The process $\omega$ has $n$ points, \item The points' positions are drawn according to $f$ independently from each other. \end{enumerate} \end{definition}

-\begin{definition}[Poisson point process] Let $\lambda$ be a positive real number.
-Then a point process $\omega$ is a Poisson point process of intensity $\lambda$ on $\mathbb{T}^d_a$ if the following two conditions hold: \begin{enumerate}[i)] \item For any subset $A$ of $\mathbb{T}^d_a$, the number of points of $\omega$ in $A$ has a Poisson distribution with parameter $\lambda \|A\|$